Kingston Uninsured Motorist Lawyer

 The laws of the state of New York require all drivers to carry certain minimum amounts of car insurance.
 Despite these requirements, thousands of drivers without any car insurance and with little ability to pay out of pocket for the expenses associated with a crash are still on the road.
 If you’ve been injured in a crash with an uninsured or underinsured New York driver, you can still be compensated for your injuries.
-Speak with one of the seasoned and knowledgeable personal injury and uninsured motorist claim attorneys at Rusk, Wadlin, Heppner & Martuscello to explore your options for collecting damages after a crash with an uninsured driver.
+Speak with one of the seasoned and knowledgeable Kingston uninsured motorist lawyers at Rusk, Wadlin, Heppner & Martuscello to explore your options for collecting damages after a crash with an uninsured driver.

 Uninsured Motorist Insurance Coverage in New York